 You may know exactly what you want to major in, or you may be exploring your options at this time.
 Some majors might require an early start in major courses (many of the science majors) or specific courses that should be considered during the first year.

 Otherwise, think of elective courses as opportunities to expand and support your major or minor.
 Electives allow you to explore a wide variety of subjects and help you find a major, or better yet, discover a passion.
 This is what the liberal arts education is all about.

-Students are sometimes hesitant to take electives as they do not want to waiver from the list of prescribed courses for the degree, but electives will certainly count toward the total number of courses) that you need to complete your degree.
-The Bachelor of Arts degree requires 32 course credits.
-The Bachelor of Science degree requires up to 36 course credits, depending upon the major.
+Students are sometimes hesitant to take electives as they do not want to waiver from the list of prescribed courses for the degree, but electives are required are are central to the Monmouth College experience.